CrowdStrike/Cloud-AWS/Agent-Install-Examples/Cloudformation/autoscale/README.md

+# Background

+An example of an autoscale group consisting and Amazon Linux 2 instances in an autoscale group.

+We use user-data scripts to install the sensor during intialisation and autoscale Lifecycle hooks to remove the instance from the Falcon Console when it is terminated.

 # Instructions

-* Create s3 bucket and upload lambda files contained in the lambda directory to the bucket
+1. Create s3 bucket

+2. Upload lambda files contained in the lambda directory to the bucket

+    The lambda files required are

+    * manage_instance.zip
+    * layer.zip

-* Upload the agent install file for Amazon AMI to the same bucket
+3. Upload the relevant Agent install file for Amazon AMI to the same bucket

-* Create API keys in falcon console for managing hosts
+4. Create API keys in falcon console for managing hosts

-* Complete the CFT
+5. Complete the CFT

 ## Overview
 * Template will deploy an ASG with a host count of one.
 An example install script using "user-data" is included.